jfmengels/blog/content/blog/safe-dead-code-removal/index.md

   OtherModule.doSomething value
 ```

-When we look at this module, it seems that `formatMiddleNames` is never used in any way.
+When we look at this module, it seems that `formatMiddleNames` is never used in any way: It is not exposed to other modules nor is it used in any of the other functions.
 So we can safely remove it too!

 TODO Screenshot